The coronavirus is already bursting the tech investment bubble

 Facebook, Amazon, and Google differ in that they all started new industries.
 They created network effects—where the more people that use the platform, the better it becomes—from which they benefited enormously.

 Network effects can create a winner takes all situation.
-The more of your friends and colleagues who are on a particular social network the more likely you are to join and use it.
+The more of your friends and colleagues who are on a particular social network, the more likely you are to join and use it.
 Similarly the more suppliers who compete to sell on Amazon, the more choice and competitive prices is offered to customers.
 Having more customers attracts more sellers.

 It is harder to see the network effects in businesses like WeWork—there are few reasons to be loyal and the entry barriers to market for competitors are low.
 Even with taxi ride hailing apps, in which Uber was a first mover, all taxi firms now have an app and network effects are quite limited once a level of responsiveness has been achieved—it’s easy for customers and drivers to switch to competition apps.